-- Due to the wide variety of habitat found in the state, deer size can vary depending on where they are found, with mature body weights ranging from 70 to 250lbs. - Whitetail Deer are sexually dimorphic, which means the males and females have different physical characteristics that can be used to identify them.
+Due to the wide variety of habitat found in the state, deer size can vary depending on where they are found, with mature body weights ranging from 70 to 250lbs.

+White-tailed deer are sexually dimorphic, which means the males and females have different physical characteristics that can be used to identify them.